dasch-swiss/dsp-docs/docs/developers/dsp-api/ontologies/knora-admin.md

 <br>

-Knora has an admin ontology where object properties, datatype properties, classes, individuals and permission class properties necessary for project administration are modelled.
+DSP-API has an admin ontology where object properties, datatype properties, classes, individuals and permission class properties necessary for project administration are modelled.

 The admin ontology is identified by the IRI `http://www.knora.org/ontology/knora-admin`.
 In our documents it will be identified by the prefix `knora-admin`.
-The prefix `kb` used here refers to the [Knora-base ontology](knora-base.md).
+The prefix `kb` used here refers to the [knora-base ontology](knora-base.md).

 <br>

 ## Projects
-In Knora each item of data belongs to some particular project.
-Each project using Knora must define a `knora-admin:knoraProject`, which has the following properties:
+In DSP-API each item of data belongs to some particular project.
+Each project using DSP-API must define a `knora-admin:knoraProject`, which has the following properties:

 * `projectShortname`: A short name that can be used to identify the project in configuration files and the like.
 * `projectLongname`: The full name of the project.